List of awards and nominations received by George C. Scott

 George C. Scott (October 18, 1927 – September 22, 1999) was an American actor, director, and producer who had a celebrated career on both stage and screen.
 Over the course of his career, he earned four Academy Award nominations, winning for Best Actor for his performance in Patton.
-His performances won him widespread recognition and numerous other accolades, including two Primetime Emmy Awards, two Golden Globe Awards, two British Academy Film Award nominations, two Screen Actors Guild Award nominations and five Tony Award nominations.
+His performances won him widespread recognition and numerous other accolades, including two Primetime Emmy Awards, two Golden Globe Awards, two British Academy Film Award nominations, two Actor Awards nominations and five Tony Award nominations.